iWearFullDiamond/Bash-User-Management-System/README.md

 # Bash User Management System

 A lightweight user management system built entirely in **Bash** for Linux environments.
-It handles **user registration, authentication, session tracking**, and **CSV-based reporting** — without using any external dependencies.
+It handles **user registration, authentication, session tracking**, and **CSV-based reporting**, without using any external dependencies.

 ---